gilch/hissp/docs/style_guide.rst

-Because the string was injected (``.#``), don't forget to quote it (``'``), or the compiler will inject the string contents as Python code.
+Because the string was injected (``.#``), don't forget to quote it (``'``), or the compiler will assume the string contents are Python code to be inlined.

 With the principal exception of docstrings, long multiline strings should be declared at the `top level`_ and referenced by name.